 This article is part of a series, helping young men to build their professional wardrobe with Indochino.
-I know I made many mistakes when I started my career and there are some simple steps that everyone can take to make things much easier and better.
-Most importantly, it does not have to cost a lot of money or take a huge effort.
-Read on for some essential style advice and an overview of the top 4 Indochino shirts to buy when you are just starting out.
+I know I made many mistakes when I started my career, and there are some simple steps that everyone can take to make things much easier and better.
+It is possible to avoid looking back at old photos and having that "what did I think?" moment.
+Most importantly, it does not have to cost a lot of money or take a massive effort to get the basics covered and look good.
+Read on for some essential style advice and an overview of the top 4 Indochino shirts to buy when you are just starting out to build your professional wardrobe.

 The perfect fit and the right material

 In general, follow the measurement guidelines Indochino suggests.
 You will want to show a bit of cuff, but it can be difficult to achieve if you mix OTR (off-the-rack) and MTM (made-to-measure) clothing.
-If you order both suit and shirt from Indochino, they will take care of this, but in other instances you may have to shorten (and most likely also slim down) your suits sleeves.
-You want a result like this, The Satorialist also has a nice piece on sleeve length.
+If you order both suit and shirt from Indochino, they will take care of this, but in other instances, you may have to shorten (and most likely also slim down) your suits sleeves.
+Don't overdo it or you will have troubles with blood flow after a few rounds of washing.
+You want a result like this.
+The Sartorialist also has an excellent piece on sleeve length.

-A dress shirt is made to wear tucked and you want to make sure it stays tucked.
-A whole day of moving around in the office, sitting down, getting up again etc. will cause short shirts to come untucked and you will be awkwardly standing around all the time, stuffing your shirt back in your pants.
+A dress shirt is made to wear tucked, and you want to ensure it stays tucked.
+A whole day of moving around in the office, sitting down, getting up again, will cause short shirts to come untucked, and you will be awkwardly standing around all the time, stuffing your shirt back into your pants.
 Like I did for many years.
 Do yourself a favour and wear them longer, with Indochino you have the choice.
 Make them as long as your jacket even.
 Even if the shirt is very long, the additional fabric won't be visible, but it will stay tucked in nicely.

 Endless options, different terms, it's confusing.
-They make you look at shapes of different faces and usually you can't really tell what fits best for you.
-Make it easier for yourself at the beginning and just get a semispread (Indochino calls it a spread) collar.
+They make you look at shapes of different faces, and usually, you can't tell what fits best for you.
+Make it easier for yourself at the beginning and just get a semi spread (Indochino calls it spread) collar.
 It's the kind of collar that always works, the medium point that Indochino advertises as the most versatile choice is a bit too conservative in my opinion.

 Top 4 Essential Shirt